veebch/heat-o-matic/README.md

      cd lazyfood

-There are a few files, so [ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) is going to be the way to do it.
+There are a few files to copy to the pico, [ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) is a good way to do it.

      sudo ampy -p /dev/ttyACM0 put ./